The 2018 Best Zero Turn Mower Buyer’s Guide – How to Pick The Best ZTR For You!

 Myth-Buster No. 2: “entry-level zero turn lawn mowers are constructed with less expensive components like stamped vs. welded decks and steel vs. cast iron spindle materials.
 They’re typically not designed for daily use, but they will still cut your weekend mowing time in half.”
 Economy zero-turn mowers use the same deck components as the lawn tractor they are designed to replace.
 If you mow your normal suburban lawn once a week and your old lawn tractor lasted 10-15 years, this economy zero-turn will last as long.
 There are other zero turn mowers that are built much stronger for heavy-duty and commercial use.
 Those types use heavier components like cast iron spindles and welded decks.

 Transmissions: All economy zero-turn mowers use two hydrostatic transmissions instead of one like a lawn tractor.
 The transmissions are as durable as the transmissions in your lawn tractor so you can pull the normal stuff like a yard cart, small aerator, and dethatcher.
-I don’t recommend pulling a 400-600 lb lawn roller or 500 plus loads though.
+I don’t recommend pulling a 400-600 lb lawn roller or 500 pound plus loads though.
 That extra transmission adds about $400 to the cost.
 Typically economy zero-turn mowers cost $2200 to $3200.

 Myth-Buster No. 3: “Entry-level models are ideal for the weekend warrior wanting the excitement of a zero turn mower without a professional price tag.”
 Written by a true advertising copy-writer.
 The only time I have ever been “excited” using a zero-turn was sliding down a slope towards a pond.